 We get the yearly costs of the trade-offs from the following sources.

-Adults receiving low-income healthcare for one year is based on Medicaid spending per full-benefit enrollee for adults, generally people age 19 to 64, analyzed by the Kaiser Family Foundation (KFF) based on data from the Preliminary CY 2019 Transformed Medicaid Statistical Information System (T-MSIS).
-The data year is 2019.
+Adults receiving low-income healthcare for one year is based on Medicaid spending per full-benefit enrollee for adults, generally people age 19 to 64, analyzed by the Kaiser Family Foundation (KFF) based on data from the Preliminary CY 2023 Transformed Medicaid Statistical Information System (T-MSIS).
+The data year is 2023, adjusted to 2025 dollars.

-Children receiving low-income healthcare for one year is based on Medicaid spending per full-benefit enrollee for children, generally people age 18 and younger, analyzed by the Kaiser Family Foundation (KFF) based on data from the Preliminary CY 2019 Transformed Medicaid Statistical Information System (T-MSIS).
-The data year is 2019.
+Children receiving low-income healthcare for one year is based on Medicaid spending per full-benefit enrollee for children, generally people age 18 and younger, analyzed by the Kaiser Family Foundation (KFF) based on data from the Preliminary CY 2023 Transformed Medicaid Statistical Information System (T-MSIS).
+The data year is 2023, adjusted to 2025 dollars.

 Teacher salary information comes from the Bureau of Labor Statistics' Occupational Employment and Wage Estimates.
 The average annual compensation of an elementary school teacher (SOC code 252021) for each state is inflated by an additional 40% to approximate the cost of things like health insurance and pension contributions by their employer.
-The data year is 2022.
+The data year is 2024, adjusted to 2025 dollars.

 Head Start promotes school readiness for children in low-income families by offering educational, nutritional, health, social, and other services.
 Head Start slot costs are calculated by dividing the total federal Head Start funding in each state by the total number of funded enrollments.
-The data are for fiscal year 2021 and come from the Early Childhood Learning and Knowledge Center of the Administration for Children and Families.
+The data are for fiscal year 2024 (adjusted to 2025 dollars) and come from the Early Childhood Learning and Knowledge Center of the Administration for Children and Families.

 The average cost to provide military veterans with Veterans Affairs (VA) medical care is based on the state's total VA medical care expenditures divided by the state's total number of unique patients based on data from the National Center for Veterans Analysis and Statistics.
 Medical Care expenditures include dollars for medical services, medical administration, facility maintenance, educational support, research support, and other overhead items.
 Medical Care expenditures do not include dollars for construction or other non-medical support.
-The data year is 2022.
+In FY 2024, the VA changed their methodology and no longer publishes the number of unique patients per state.
+The data year is 2023 (adjusted to 2025 dollars), the most recent year both patient and expenditure data is available.

-Assistance provided under the Department of Housing and Urban Development (HUD) programs falls into three categories: public housing, tenant-based, and privately owned, project-based.
+Assistance provided under the Department of Housing and Urban Development (HUD) programs falls into three categories: public housing, tenant-based, and privately owned, project-based (Section 8).
 HUD's data on Assisted Housing: National and Local includes a cost average for spending per month per unit across all HUD programs.
-This data is for the “Public Housing” program for the year 2022, based on the 2020 census.
+This data is for the “Public Housing” program for the year 2024, based on the 2020 census.
 The spending per month data is available for the U.S. Total and by State.
-The trade-off cost for 1 year is calculated by multiplying the spending per month x 12 months.
-Average spending per month across all public housing units in the United States is $787, which is $9,444 for 1 year.
+The trade-off cost for one year is calculated by multiplying the monthly costs by twelve months.
+Average spending per month across all public housing units in the United States is $714, which is $8,755 for one year (adjusted to 2025 dollars).

 Registered nurse salary information comes from the Bureau of Labor Statistics' Occupational Employment and Wage Estimates.
 The average annual compensation of a registered nurse (SOC code 29-1141) for each state is inflated by an additional 40% to approximate the cost of things like health insurance and pension contributions by their employer.
-The data year is 2022.
+The data year is 2024, adjusted to 2025 dollars.

-The scholarship figures come from the average cost for an in-state student's tuition and fees (excluding room and board) at a 4-year public university for the 2020-2021 academic year.
-The data are obtained from the National Center for Education Statistics Digest of Education Statistics (Table 330.20).
+The scholarship figures come from the average cost for an in-state student's tuition and fees (excluding room and board) at a 4-year public university for the 2022-2023 academic year.
+The data are obtained from the National Center for Education Statistics Digest of Education Statistics (Table 330.20) and has been adjusted to 2025 dollars.

 i This site uses income tax numbers to approximate each locality's contribution to the designated programs, which are funded by federal funds.